 A summary of our materiality assessment will be posted annually as part of our responsible sourcing milestones.
 We will measure continuous improvement in these supply chains through one or more of the following:

 - Soil health

 - Human and worker rights

 Kellogg will measure this through the Kellogg Grower Survey, or industry standard tools like Field to Market’s Fieldprint® Calculator, Sustainable Agriculture Initiative’s Farmer Self-Assessment, Sedex, SMETA, the Cool Farm Tool or crop-specific certifications.
-We will report on this annually through our Corporate Responsibility Report, our Responsible Sourcing Milestones, and our Human Rights Milestones.
+We will report on this annually through our Corporate Responsibility Report and Responsible Sourcing and Human Rights Milestones.

 100% Reusable, Recyclable or Compostable Packaging by 2025 (by volume)